Site Search

 machine « conf - meta-intel-fpga - Layer containing Intel SoCFPGA hardware support metadata (yoctoproject.org)

-Example: MACHINE definition list for version 4.2 (mickledore) (cited from https://git.yoctoproject.org)
+Example: List of MACHINE definitions for version 5.0.5 (scarthgap) (quoted from https://git.yoctoproject.org)

 ・PREFERRED_PROVIDER_virtual/kernel, PREFERRED_VERSION_linux-socfpga-lts : Specify the Linux kernel version.